BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 such as Shamir's Secret Sharing.
 This generates a set of "n" shares.
 The original key can then be reconstructed from "m" of the shares where "m≤n", but if fewer than "m" of the shares are brought together, they tell nothing about the secret.
+These shares can also be used for Schnorr signing schemes such as FROST, without the need to bring them together.

 > :book: ***What is VSS?*** VSS, or Verifiable Secret Sharing, is a variant of Shamir's Secret Sharing.
 It allows the verification of